Car Insurance

 Not only that, the three schools mentioned above are considered to have more structured curriculum and may be easier for you to follow.
 This may work well for people who prefer an organized environment and clarity it provides.
 The only downside to this is that you will need to attend more lessons when you take classes from driving schools than when you choose to go with a private lesson.

 If you prefer more flexibility over structure, it might be more convenient for you to get a private instructor.
 This is because you can simply get the instructor to pick you up from your place when lesson starts and drop you off where you prefer when class ends, and this saves you traveling time and the risk of being late should the train break down!
-Another advantage of getting a private instructor is that the fees are significantly cheaper as fewer lessons are required before you take the driving test.
+Another advantage of getting a private instructor is that the fees are usually cheaper as typically fewer lessons are required before you take the driving test.

 Avoid Any Additional Costs

 Firstly, if you choose to take lessons from driving schools, the foolproof way is to take lessons and test on weekdays as fees on weekends tend to be pricier due to demand.
-Also, fees on weekday nights are also pricier as this is when most people are free from commitments.
+The fees on weekday nights are also pricier as this is when most people are free from commitments.
 Therefore, if you are free on weekday mornings or afternoons, take lessons then and you’ll find yourself saving tons of money!

 Secondly, you can save on theory lesson fees because BTT and FTT tests are relatively easy to pass.
 All you need to do is get some textbooks for self–study.

 Lastly, you can save on these costs by using a good credit card that provides awards like cashback and air miles.
 Some cards in Singapore can provide more than 5% in rewards, so you can effectively get a 5% discount on the total cost of your license.
+Even after you pass your driving test, keep in mind which credit cards give the best rewards for petrol to save as much as possible on driving expenses.

 Read More: